MonashDataFluency/python-ecology-lesson/_episodes/00-short-introduction-to-Python.md

 >>> rev
 {1: 'one', 2: 'two', 3: 'three'}
 ```

-Using `for` loops with dictionaries is a little more complicated.
-We can do
-this in two ways:

 ## Challenge - Can you do reassignment in a dictionary?
 1. First check what `rev` is right now (remember `rev` is the name of our dictionary).